 The Cybertrust CA archives its own public keys.
-The Cybertrust CA issues subscriber certificates with usage periods as indicated on such certificates.

 6.4.1 Computing resources, software, and/or data are corrupted

 The Cybertrust CA establishes the necessary measures to ensure full recovery of the service in case of a disaster, corrupted servers, software or data.